-With the use of contaminated fuel, erosion of the injector valve seat is likely, which can result into partial functional failure that will eventually lead into full functional failure of the fuel injector valve.
+With the use of contaminated fuel, erosion of the injector valve seat is likely, resulting in a partial functional failure that will eventually lead to a full functional failure of the fuel injector valve.

 Within a high-pressure common rail fuel injector, there are three main components that are harmed the most by the effects of diesel fuel contamination.
 These are:

 Fuel injector nozzles are designed to spray a mist of fuel into the cylinder for piston compression and fuel combustion.
-These fuel nozzles primarily come in two designs today: the SAC (area around pintel tip) nozzle and the VCO (valve covered orifice) nozzle.
+These fuel nozzles primarily come in two designs: the SAC (area around pintel tip) nozzle and the VCO (valve-covered orifice) nozzle.

-High-pressure common rail (HPCR) injectors primarily use the VCO type.
-This design allows the injector to quickly and totally shut off the fuel as the fuel injection action ends.
-This allows for increased control of the fuel injection action, as it is critical in HPCR injectors.
+High-pressure common-rail (HPCR) injectors primarily use the VCO type.
+This design allows the injector to quickly and totally shut off the fuel as the injection completes.
+This allows for increased control of the fuel injection as it is critical in HPCR injectors.

 This design enables the injector to abruptly and completely shut off the fuel at the end of an injection event, thus providing a more stringent control of the fuel injection event.
 The two designs can be seen below.

-VCO type injection needle valves are known for having particularly fine tolerances and are extremely sensitive to partial failure during the rise and fall actions.
+The VCO injection needle valves are known for having particularly fine tolerances and are extremely sensitive to partial failure during the rise and fall actions.

 The rise and fall injection actions can occur dozens of times every second in a diesel engine.
 That is why injector tolerances are critically important in maintaining reliable operation and avoiding partial failures in the fuel injection function.

-Typically, fuel injector nozzle holes are susceptible to two circumstances which can lead to injector failure.
+Typically, fuel injector nozzle holes are susceptible to two circumstances that can lead to injector failure.
 These two circumstances are blockages and erosions.

-The precision involved in the operation of HPCR fuel injectors, although impressive, makes for components that require proper circumstances for combustion to take place as designed.
+The precision involved in the operation of HPCR fuel injectors, although impressive, makes for sensitive components that require specific circumstances for combustion to take place as intended.

 When achieved as designed, the fuel mist that is injected into the combustion chamber is burned out before the fuel droplets reach the lining of the engine cylinder.
-This ensures that all the fuel combustion does not damage the cylinder, and it is especially critical for the fuel injection system to function as intended by the OEM.
+This ensures that the fuel combustion does not damage the cylinder, something that is especially critical for the fuel injection systems to function as intended.

-When fuel is unable to complete combustion as it should, soot builds up within the engine and harmful exhaust emissions are created such as Nitrogen Oxide, Carbon Monoxide, and Particulate Matter.
+When fuel is unable to complete combustion as it should, soot builds up within the engine and harmful exhaust emissions such as Nitrogen Oxide, Carbon Monoxide, and Particulate Matter are created.

 HPCR fuel injectors ordinarily have 5-8 holes that are machined into the injector tip which allow for fuel to be injected into the combustion chamber and achieve atomization.